StefanosPoulidis/stefanospoulidis.github.io/_pages/about.md

 I am a fourth-year PhD candidate in Decision Sciences at INSEAD.
 I am immensely fortunate to be mentored and advised by Professors [Hamsa Bastani](https://hamsabastani.github.io/index.html) and [Spyros Zoumpoulis](https://www.insead.edu/faculty-personal-site/spyros-zoumpoulis/research).

-My research centers on experimentation, policy learning, algorithmic advice, and human-centered AI.
+My research centers on the implications of human-AI collaboration for operations management.
+Specifically, the effects of algorithmic advice on human learning, decision-making, and performance.
 My work so far focuses on developing data-generation processes and novel algorithms to learn more effective policies, particularly accounting for human-AI interactions.
 I explore AI-assisted decision-making, with an emphasis on algorithmic advice that enhances human capabilities without hindering human learning.

 Before my academic pursuits, I embarked on an entrepreneurial journey, earning recognition on the Forbes 30 Under 30 list for Greece.
 I also contributed to women’s economic development through my public policy and education roles at MExoxo, a non-profit organization supported by the Clinton Foundation.